techmahedy/zunoo/README.md

     /**
      * Model Table Name
      *
      * The name of the database table associated with this model.
-By default, Mii will assume the table
+By default, Zuno will assume the table
      * name is the plural form of the model name.
 You can override this property if your table name does
      * not follow this convention.
      *